Elastigirl: Reception

-Several critics found aspects of the sequel's gender politics to be outdated, while offering mixed reviews of the film's perceived feminist themes.
+Several critics found aspects of the sequel's gender politics to be outdated, and offered mixed reviews of the film's perceived feminist themes.
 Slates Inkoo Kang enjoyed only two scenes from Helen, feeling the sequel otherwise overemphasized "Elastigirl's guilt about being apart from her children".
-Similarly, cultural critic Glen Weldon believes "one of the film's singular joys lies in watching her relish her heroic life".
-He argued that while the first film already establishes Helen as a superior hero to Bob unconstrained by gender norms, the sequel regresses by limiting her agency to action scenes.
+Cultural critic Glen Weldon argued that while the first film already establishes Helen as a superior hero to Bob unconstrained by gender norms, the sequel regresses by limiting her agency to action scenes.
 Writing for Epigram, Danny Shaw said any of the sequel's progress about feminism, gender roles, and relationships is undone when Helen is rescued by her family.
 Critics such as Andrea Thompson of the Chicago Reader, Patricia Puentes of CNET, and Eric Seitz of The Vindicator each argued that Helen's arc in Incredibles 2 regresses from the empowerment she demonstrated in the original film by reducing her role to a gender-swapped retread of her husband's journey and reinforcing traditional domestic norms.
-The Florida Times-Unions Al Alexander said Helen's feminism already felt dated compared to the previous year's Wonder Woman (2017), but considered her an "irresistible" character nonetheless.
-Similarly, Justin Chang of the Los Angeles Times found her role as a female action hero more impactful within the context of the film's period setting than 2018, "when female-centric action movies ... are happily in the ascendant".
-However, Ed Symkus of The Register-Guard defended Bird from accusations of attempting to capitalize on the trend of feminist-themed films in Hollywood, arguing that he had already been working on Incredibles 2 years before Ghostbusters (2016), Wonder Woman, and Ocean's 8 (2018) were released.
+According to Rutgers University student researcher Khushi Patel, although Incredibles 2 was praised for its portrayal of equal gender roles and feminism, Helen's progression from supermom to superhero and back to supermom ultimately reinforces traditional gender norms and reflects conventional depictions of women in films and other media.
+The Florida Times-Unions Al Alexander said Helen's feminism already felt dated compared to the previous year's Wonder Woman (2017), and Justin Chang of the Los Angeles Times found her role as a female action hero more impactful within the context of the film's period setting than 2018.
+However, Ed Symkus of The Register-Guard defended Bird from accusations of attempting to capitalize on the trend of feminist-themed films in Hollywood, arguing that he had already been working on Incredibles 2 years before films such as Wonder Woman were released.
 The Guardians Hanna Flint commended Disney for "giving its female characters more agency", noting that making Helen the breadwinner was "a progressive reflection of our modern world", but she felt this came at the cost of a poor depiction of Bob as a stay-at-home father.
-Both Kang and Charles Pulliam-Moore of Gizmodo agreed that Bob was undeserving of Helen's loyalty due to his behavior in the sequel, and Rompers Samantha Darby argued that Bob's actions only reinforce the perception that Helen is the Parrs' primary carer.
+Both Kang and Charles Pulliam-Moore of Gizmodo agreed that Bob was undeserving of Helen's loyalty due to his behavior in the sequel, and Rompers Samantha Darby argued that Bob's actions only reinforce the perception that Helen is the Parrs' primary caregiver.
+Suzy Sammons of Dove.org rejected readings that focused on male domestic incompetence or framed the film as a simple feminist message, arguing that the film instead depicts Helen Parr as a capable working mother who balances her professional calling with a constant awareness of her family's needs.
+She praised the character as a positive portrayal of a strong partnership and a mother who prioritizes her family even while returning to work.